elmar-hinz/Learn.GettingAndCleaningData.Project/README.md

 * Inspect the files with command lines tools.
 How do they match together? - DONE
   * `head, tail`
   * `wc -l, wc -w`
-* Describe the raw data within the Codebook - TODO
+* Describe the raw data within the Codebook - DONE
 * Setup stubs `run_analysis.R` and `run_analysis_tests.R` (using Runit). - DONE
 * Add file overview to README. - DONE

 ### Codebook

-* The goals - TODO
+* The goals - DONE
 * The raw data - DONE
-* The processing steps - TODO
+* The processing steps - DONE
 * The resulting data - TODO

 ### Coding and Testing Side by Side